Income returns to education

 For the full download file, see Download the data.

-Hourly earnings in pounds (£) of 25 to 29 year olds, by highest qualification controlling for socio-economic background, sex and age (UK, 2014 to 2021, 3-year rolling averages)
+Hourly earnings of 25 to 29 year olds, adjusted for inflation, by highest qualification controlling for socio-economic background, sex and age (UK, 2014 to 2024, 3-year averages)

 Click or tap on legend items to toggle visibility

-Hourly earnings in pounds (£) of 25 to 29 year olds, by highest qualification controlling for socio-economic background, sex and age (UK, 2014 to 2021, 3-year rolling averages)
+Hourly earnings of 25 to 29 year olds, adjusted for inflation, by highest qualification controlling for socio-economic background, sex and age (UK, 2014 to 2024, 3-year averages)

-Year Lower level (below CSE grade 1) (£) O level, GCSE and equivalent (£) A level and equivalent (£) Further education below degree (£) First degree (£) Higher degree (£)
+Year Lower level (below GCSE grade 1) (£) O level, GCSE and equivalent (£) A level and equivalent (£) Further education below degree (£) First degree (£) Higher degree (£)

 For the full download file, see Download the data.